vassvik/odin-glfw/README.md

 All examples only depend on glfw.odin, and each will grab the OpenGL function pointers they need using `glfwGetProcAddress`.

 Comes bundled with the GLFW .dll and import .lib (for Windows).
-Linux only requires libglfw3.so to be available in the library path.
+Linux only requires libglfw3.so to be available in the system library path (defined in `/etc/ld.so.conf.d/`).

 Works in Windows and Linux as of the 30th of June, on commit `33f4af2e195fcaa7a5b4fa7ea25a464f3597f18c`.
 Should also work on MacOS.